Problems in the family

 - the integration criteria have been successfully met

-- there are important personal reasons for a separation (e.g . domestic violence, the common children live here or the return to the home country is not reasonable)
+- there are important personal reasons for a separation (e.g . domestic violence, the joint children live here or the return to the home country is not reasonable)

 You may have to leave Switzerland if you: